 Other Conforming Loan Requirements

 In addition to the conforming loan limit, the government-sponsored enterprises set out rules for credit score, loan-to-value ratio and debt-to-income allowed on a conforming loan.
+The following is a standard set of credit score requirements for different levels of LTV.

 |Max LTV||Min Credit Score if DTI ≤ 36%||Min Credit Score if DTI ≤ 45%|